 How we select stories: Ag & Water Desk stories reflect agricultural and environmental issues in the greater Mississippi River basin and help our audiences understand the region as a cohesive community.
 We cover topics such as agricultural runoff, climate change-driven droughts and flooding, the marginalization of LGBTQ farmers and much more.
 We may cover breaking news or produce in-depth features and investigations.
 Send story ideas to firstname.lastname@example.org.
 We are not, at this time, accepting freelance pitches.

-Who reports our stories: Our stories are generally reported by our Report for America corps members in our 10 core partner newsrooms.
+Who reports our stories: Our stories are generally reported by our Report for America corps members in our partner newsrooms.
 Other journalists – including our expert journalist advisors as well as University of Missouri students – occasionally contribute stories as well.
 Additionally, our distribution network shares local stories that are written and edited by our news outlet partners with little to no Desk involvement.
-All of our stories are available for news outlets to publish and repurpose for free, with certain required credits.
+All of our stories are available for news outlets to publish and repurpose for free with a required credit.
 News outlets may add their own local reporting to our stories.

 How we edit stories: Ag & Water Desk stories are edited by our Editorial Director.
 Reporters may pitch story ideas or receive assignments individually and in collaboration with each other.
 The Editorial Director works closely with Desk reporters’ local editors to develop reporting plans, edit the stories, and coordinate fact-checking and publication.
 Once our stories have been distributed to news outlets for publication, those outlets’ editors may alter our stories further to suit local audiences’ needs.